 Like in any other country some parts of India are more dangerous than the other or say some are safer than the other.
-Then where does all these insecurities about traveling in India come from?
+Then where do all these insecurities about traveling in India come from?
 Some would say Media’s portrayal of the country.
 But that’s not the complete truth.
-India in my experience is a country where the probability of a women getting sexually harassed is way more than any other country I have traveled to.
+India in my experience is a country where the probability of a woman getting sexually harassed is way more than any other country I have traveled to.
 It is sad when people try to underplay the safety situation in India as it can put someone’s life in real danger.
 The mental trauma that comes with street harassment is unfathomable by someone who has not experienced it.

 What kind of harassment are we talking about?

 I’m not getting into numbers on purpose because the numbers mostly talk about the rape cases in India and I’m not even getting there.
 Most of the other sexual harassment cases go unreported.
 Some very common ones in India – groping, pinching, Masturbating in Public, passing disgusting remarks on the streets, so on and so forth.
-I have faced all of these more than once and I personally don’t know any women who hasn’t faced at least one of these.
+I have faced all of these more than once and I personally don’t know any woman who hasn’t faced at least one of these.
 From what I gather, most women across the world have faced sexual harassment in some form or the other so what is the fuss again?

 - The probability of it happening in India

 - The frequency with which it happens